mia-platform/documentation/docs/development_suite/api-console/api-design/overview.md

 ### How to load a branch

-In order to switch to another branch, the option is made simple and intuitive by the appropriate area in the main topbar of the console: by clicking on it, you can select the new branch to be loaded or, alternatively, at the bottom of the respective drop-down menu you can create a new branch.
+In order to switch to another branch, you just need to click on its name to open the Load area.
+There you can select the new branch to be loaded or, alternatively, at the bottom of the respective drop-down menu you can create a new one.

 ![Load Branch](./img/branch_exp.png)